Monday, December 29, 2014

 Behind the wheel off-roading at Rausch Creek

-Hill Descent Control is a feature that maintains vehicle speed while descending steep hills by automatically applying the brakes when necessary.
-It is especially useful in off-road conditions where manual braking might be difficult.
+Hill Descent Control is a vehicle-assist system designed to maintain a controlled, consistent speed on steep downhill trails by automatically applying brakes when necessary.
+It’s especially beneficial in off-road conditions where manual braking and throttle management can be tricky.

 How to Use Hill Descent Control